-- 1) Select schedule as the [Type of call forwarding] in the [Users > Edit] page. - Click the [Save] button, and menu items [Schedule Settings 1] and [Schedule Setting 2] will appear.

-- 3) To define a schedule, click the [...] button.
+- 1) Create a schedule extension from [Extensions] > [Schedule]. - 2) Click the [Add Forwarding Schedule] button, and menu items [Forwarding Schedule 1] will appear. - 3) To define a schedule, click the [Conditions] tab.
 This will open the schedule menu. - 4) Choose the dates and times during which you would like calls to be forwarded.
 When set [Days of week], specify which day of which week in a month.
-For example: Checking First and Sunday means the schedule will only apply to the first Sunday in every month. - 5) Set call forwarding destinations as you would with the other call forwarding settings.
+For example: Checking First and Sunday means the schedule will only apply to the first Sunday in every month. - 5) Set call forwarding destinations as you would under [Forward To] tab.